The rise of cutting-edge, disruptive technologies is changing the face of procurement.

 Unified procurement platforms focus on automation of the following S2P processes:

 Spend Analysis: Comprehensive analysis of historical spend data lays the foundation for a successful strategic sourcing program.
 Spend analysis software cleanses, validates, classifies and reports spend data from enterprise-wide source systems to deliver accurate, actionable information, with granular, item-level visibility across the enterprise.
 This data in turn helps in streamlining strategic sourcing waves, reducing maverick spend and realizing substantial savings.

 Spend Management: Effective spend management software manages the end-to-end spend process — from opportunity to savings realization.
-The spend management capabilities of modern day unified procurement platform systems like SMART by GEP include spend analysis, sourcing, savings tracking, contract management, category management, supplier management and procure-to-pay.
+The spend management capabilities of modern day unified procurement platform systems like GEP SMARTTM include spend analysis, sourcing, savings tracking, contract management, category management, supplier management and procure-to-pay.
 Such software ensures that optimal contracts help realize savings and makes certain that project goals are met.

 Sourcing: Sourcing technology solutions help organizations quickly identify, evaluate and qualify new suppliers in addition to streamlining RFx-to-award cycles and helping enterprises achieve best-value agreements for every sourcing activity.
 Effective sourcing software enables enterprise-wide collaboration across offices and geographies to evaluate suppliers, author new RFPs and award contracts.
-SMART by GEP takes the game a step further by flipping auctions into contracts and automatically initiating contract management and supplier management processes.
+GEP SMART takes the game a step further by flipping auctions into contracts and automatically initiating contract management and supplier management processes.

 Contract Management: Contract compliance is critical to ensure that the savings negotiated transform into realized savings.
 Enterprises can reduce time and effort, and boost contract utilization and compliance with the help of contract management software solutions.